 Employees may choose to report a concern anonymously.
 However, if such reports do not provide sufficient corroborating evidence, no investigation will commence.
 Because investigators are unable to question anonymous reporters, it may be more difficult to evaluate the credibility of the allegations and therefore an investigation is less likely to be undertaken.

-Protection from retaliation
+E. Protection from Retaliation

 An employee who in good faith reports a suspected violation of law or College policy shall not suffer harassment, retaliation or adverse employment consequences from other employees or the College.
 An employee who retaliates against someone who has reported a suspected violation in good faith is subject to discipline.